sarthak7awasthi/sarthak7awasthi/README.md

-# 👋 Welcome to Sarthak Awasthi's GitHub Profile!
+# 👋 Hi there!

 ## 🚀 About Me
-Hi there!

  I'm **Sarthak Awasthi**, your friendly neighborhood Software Engineer.